S3-working-group/s3-practical-guide/content/src/patterns/defining-agreements/clarify-intended-outcome.md

 # Clarify Intended Outcome

 <summary>
-Be explicit about the outcome a governance agreement or significant activity is intended to achieve, to build shared understanding among those involved and evaluate the results of your actions.
+Be explicit about the outcome a policy or significant activity is intended to achieve, to build shared understanding among those involved and evaluate the results of your actions.
 </summary>